cs5250-24s/cs5250-24s/docs/asg1/task-kbuild.md

 # Task 2: Build and Install Linux Kernel

+!!!
+Warning

+    If you are using the course-provided server, kindly perform this task within your VM.
+    **At no point should you attempt to install the kernel built by yourself directly in the server.**

 ## Kernel Source Code

 To access the Linux kernel releases, visit the official website at <https://www.kernel.org>.